-This work, and everything else on the Poplog website, is licensed under a Creative Commons Attribution 3.0 License.
+This page, and everything else on the Poplog website, that is not part of the Poplog package is licensed under a Creative Commons Attribution 3.0 License.

 If you use or comment on any of the ideas, tools or documentation, please include a URL if possible, so that readers can see the original (or the latest version thereof).